Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

 It is worth mentionning that the dynamical mechanism at work in our setting is of very different nature as in these works on quantum ergodicity.
 Indeed, the underlying Hamiltonian flow for the operator $\mathscr{L}+V$ is the geodesic flow on the unit tangent bundle of the torus which is a \emph{completely integrable} dynamical system.
-Thus, it has much weaker chaotic properties: existence of Kronecker tori, but also tori of periodic orbits.
+Thus, the dynamics is of very different nature: existence of Kronecker tori, but also tori of periodic orbits.
 Moreover, in the case of the free Laplacian on $\T^2$, the discussion in \S\ref{ss:review-torus} shows that Laplace eigenfunctions are far from being quantum uniquely ergodic.
 For these reasons, the dynamical properties of the underlying classical flow cannot be the only reason for the equidistribution properties of the eigenfunctions of $\mathscr{L}+V$ and this is rather the action of the magnetic field that will produce equidistribution result in our setting.

+In this direction, we emphasize that the geometric control condition $B_\infty>0$ was already identified by Glass and Han-Kwan in~\cite[Prop.~5.1]{GlassHanKwan2012} as playing an important role when studying the classical dynamics induced by a magnetic field.
+Indeed, under this geometric assumption and given any nonempty open set $\omega\subset\T^2$ and any $T_0>0$, they proved that one can find $R_0>0$ such that, for every $(x_0,\xi_0)\in T^*\T^2$ verifying $|\xi_0|\geq R_0$, one has